• Skip to primary navigation

 When chopping the peppers, remember the seeds and membranes are hot.
 Be sure to wash your hands, the cutting board, and knife right after dicing.
 Don't touch your eyes.

-Sweetness - if your mangos are not sweet and juicy, you can add 1 tsp maple syrup to bump up the sweetness
+Sweetness - if your mangos are not sweet and juicy, you can add 1 teaspoon maple syrup to bump up the sweetness

 Storage Tips - this mango corn salsa is best served the same day it's made.
 However, it does store in the fridge for a day or two without loss of flavor.
 The texture of the salsa does change the more days it is stored.